ActivitySim/activitysim/docs/models.rst

 The main interface to the trip mode choice model is the :py:func:`~activitysim.abm.models.trip_mode_choice.trip_mode_choice` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.
 See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``trips`` | Result Field: ``trip_mode`` | Skims Keys: ``origin, destination, trip_period``